 Child Care fees are due on the 1st day of the month.
-Payment must be in the form of a Pre-Authorized Payment either through a bank account withdrawal or a credit card charge.
-A Pre-Authorized Payment Form must be completed at the time of registration and is included in the registration package.
+Payment is arranged through a scheduled payment plan by credit card only.
+A Payment Agreement must be completed at the time of registration and is included in the registration package.
+One payer may only be used to make payment.